JarrodAMcEvers/sensi_thermostat_websocket/api.md

 ### set_temperature

-sets the temperature and mode for the thermostat
+sets the target temperature for a mode.
+This does not adjust the mode (i.e. it won't change from heat to cool)

 #### Request